 She first introduces the effect and explains how it works.
 Then, she explains why it sounds that why and mentions notable musicians who have used the effect.
 Finally, St. Vincent demonstrates the effect so that you can hear it.

 Such in-depth explanations will help you understand various concepts much easier and feel more confident when applying them.

 Also, Clark wants to instil creativity in her students.
 Considering that she continually looks for ways to reinvent herself, she wants her audience to think in a similar direction.

-Accordingly, the course contains a host of things you’ve likely never seen before, such as rediscovering your groove by playing a familiar song on an electric guitar with unfamiliar tuning or putting paper clips on your instrument.
+Accordingly, the course contains a host of things you’ve likely never seen before, such as rediscovering your groove by playing a familiar song on an electric or acoustic guitar with unfamiliar tuning or putting paper clips on your instrument.

 The on-screen glossary plays a significant role.
 Since there’s technical language throughout the videos, Annie doesn’t get a chance to explain some of them, such as phantom power and midi.
 But you still find out what they refer to owing to the on-screen glossary.